 American-Samoa - The 'other' Samoa

-What nice day visit to American-Samoa, it was worth all the effort.
+What a nice day trip to American-Samoa.
+It was worth all the effort.
 Samoa and American-Samoa are different countries.
-Samoa is an own country whereas American-Samoa belongs to the US.
+Samoa is its own country, whereas American-Samoa belongs to the US.

-Didn't plan to come here but sometimes circumstances change quickly and I'm glad I used the chance for making a day trip from Samoa to American-Samoa.
+I didn't plan to come here, but sometimes circumstances change quickly and I'm glad I took the chance to make a day trip from Samoa to American-Samoa.

-Getting to American-Samoa is only possible from Hawaii or Samoa.
-At least when using a plane as transport.
+Getting to American Samoa is only possible from Hawaii or Samoa, at least when using a plane as transport.
 That makes it quite difficult to get there.
-The whole thing "American-Samoa" is made up of volcanic islands and is covered with tropical rainforest, so most of this US territory land is nature.
+The whole of American-Samoa is made up of volcanic islands and is covered with tropical rainforest, so most of this US territory is nature.

 Things to see and areas to visit around Pago Pago

-I was walking through the streets in Samoa and was thinking about tomorrows options for my schedule.
-Should I go scuba diving or should I go visiting Savaii.
+I was walking through the streets in Samoa and thinking about tomorrow's options for my schedule.
+Should I go scuba diving or should I visit Savai'i?
 A or B, A or B, A or B...
 I just couldn't decide.

-This afternoon I passed by the Samoan Air office in downtown Nuku'alofa.
-It was 3pm and today is Friday.
-When I saw the logo of Samoan Air my brain switched memory and I realized back a few months ago I was intensively planning and trying to fit in a visit to American-Samoa, but I was hesitating.
-Back then the risk of missing a flight or facing a flight delay was just too large and honestly, I never thought I would even be here in Samoa by today - because I thought some flight delay will destroy my whole Oceania itinerary.
-But now I'm here in Samoa and stand in front of the Air Samoan office.
+This afternoon, I passed by the Samoan Air office in downtown Nuku'alofa.
+It was 3 PM, and today is Friday.
+When I saw the Samoan Air logo, my brain switched memory and I recalled that a few months ago, I was intensively planning and trying to fit in a visit to American-Samoa, but I was hesitating.
+Back then, the risk of missing a flight or facing a flight delay was too large, and honestly, I never thought I would even be here in Samoa today—I thought some flight delay would destroy my whole Oceania itinerary.
+But now I'm here in Samoa, standing in front of the Samoan Air office.

 Hi Sir.
 Sorry we are soon closing.
 Can you please come back on monday?

 What?
-Soon closing?
+Closing soon?
 It was 30 minutes before closing!
-And so tried my luck again.
+So, I tried my luck again.
 This time she was more productive:

 Hmmmmmmmmmmmmmmmmmmmm...
-I seeeee... you want book a ticket to American-Samoa.
-Next flight is tomorrow.
-I will book it, is that Ok for you Sir?
+I seeeee... you want to book a ticket to American-Samoa.
+The next flight is tomorrow.
+I will book it, is that okay for you, Sir?

-That means, within a 30 minutes flight I will travel back in time a full 24h day.
+That means, within a 30-minute flight, I will travel back in time a full 24h day.
 The itinerary was like this:

 Departure on 7am SATURDAY from Samoa.